smajidy/smajidy.github.io/README.md

 part of the programme, not earlier or archived work.
 Its selected links are the Nature Communications dynamics paper and the Nature Reviews Physics Perspective only.
-The combined algorithms-and-architectures group links the Nature paper and Building Quantum Computers; the full textbook feature remains under Teaching & mentoring.
+The combined algorithms-and-architectures group links the Nature paper and Building Quantum Computers; the full textbook feature remains on the homepage under Textbook & outreach.
 Keep the same parenthesised venue/year convention for the book link.

 Canonical fragments are `#quantum-error-correction`, `#quantum-algorithms-and-architectures`, and